ess-dmsc/vmm-sdat/README.md

 If the number of strips in a plane cluster is equal or larger than the value specified in the -cs (cluster size) parameter, the cluster is valid.
 For X-ray data the cluster size parameter is usually 1 or 2, whereas for electron or alpha tracks it can be 3 or larger.
-Valid plane clusters are stored in vectors (optionally also in a branch of the root tree).
+Valid plane clusters are optionally stored in a branch of the root tree.
+For pad detectors the clusters appear with the x-indices of the pads in plane 0 of the detector, and with the y-indices in plane 1 of the detector.

 ### Detector clusters
 To determine now the detector clusters, the plane clusters in the two detector planes are matched depending on their